Lawouach/WebSocket-for-Python/README.md

  $ python fuzzing_client.py
 ```

 This will run the complete suite.
-As of this writing, the CherryPy server passes all the functional tests but
-fails on some performance tests by being too slow.

 Test reports can be found at: http://www.defuze.org/oss/ws4py/testreports/servers/